binaryphile/binaryphile.com/posts/a-vagrant-box-for-spree-development.md

 : You get the idea.
 Here's the [Putty documentation].

+Install Vagrant's VirtualBox Guest Additions upgrader

+: If you installed Vagrant from an installer, do:

+: `vagrant gem install vagrant-vbguest`

+: If you installed Vagrant as a gem, do:

+: `gem install vagrant-vbguest`

 Windows: Import the ssh key

 : - From the Start menu, open _Putty > Puttygen_